InfinityAlgo-Academy/LightHouse/readme.md

   --audit-mode, -A               Process saved artifacts from disk                                                                         [boolean]

 Output:
-  --output       Reporter for the results, supports multiple values                        [choices: "csv", "json", "html"] [default: "html"]
+  --output       Reporter for the results, supports multiple values                        [choices: "json", "html", "csv"] [default: "html"]
   --output-path  The file path to output the results.
 Use 'stdout' to write to stdout.
-                 If using JSON or CSV output, default is stdout.
+                 If using JSON output, default is stdout.
-                 If using HTML output, default is a file in the working directory with a name based on the test URL and date.
+                 If using HTML or CSV output, default is a file in the working directory with a name based on the test URL and date.
                  If using multiple outputs, --output-path is appended with the standard extension for each output type. "reports/my-run" -> "reports/my-run.report.html", "reports/my-run.report.json", etc.
                  Example: --output-path=./lighthouse-results.html
   --view         Open HTML report in your browser                                                                                          [boolean]